Quif/discord.js-v8-bot/README.md

 This was my personal bot for discord.js v.8 i am making this open source and going to make a discord.js v.9 bot.

 # installation
-Before you can run this, you need to install a few things,/n ``npm install npm install discord.js@8.1.0``
+Before you can run this, you need to install a few things, ``npm install npm install discord.js@8.1.0``
 This installs discord.js
 ``npm install tinyurl``